lrycabel/training/README.md

 # training

 I just test GitHub functionality.

-This line has been modified from my local machine and comit has been iniiated from my branch / Hurray!
+This line has been added from dev machine.
+Commit done on main branch